• Disease Overview

 Diagnosis

-The diagnosis is based on the clinical picture presented in the child's first few weeks or months.
-A late decrease in fetal movement may be sufficient to raise suspicions or concerns regarding Levy-Yeboa syndrome.
-The combination of major symptoms, myopathy, deafness, skin eruptions and recurrent, massive, watery stools is definitive.
+Levy-Yeboa syndrome (LYS) is a very rare condition and there are no guidelines for the diagnosis or any test that can confirm it.
+The diagnosis is based on the clinical picture presented in the child’s first few weeks or months.
+A late decrease in fetal movement may raise suspicions or concerns regarding Levy-Yeboa syndrome.
+The combination of major symptoms, myopathy, deafness, skin eruptions and recurrent, massive, watery stools may lead a doctor to suspect the diagnosis.
+Genetic testing confirming variants in the STXBP3 gene may also be helpful for the diagnosis in the setting of the major symptoms.

 • < Previous section